 My first wife thought I worked two much – I worked a full time job and a part time job to support our big family with five children.
 Unlike Caleb though I was not tight with the money and pretty much anything my wife wanted she got if we had the funds.
 In fact in many ways I was too soft on her as she was an extremely lazy woman with a princess mentality.

-Now the reason that our sex life decreased rapidly in the last year of our marriage was not due to my porn habit or any decrease in desire on my part for my wife.
+And now I will return to the story of my first marriage.
+The reason that our sex life decreased rapidly in the last year of our marriage was not due to my porn habit or any decrease in desire on my part for my wife.
 The decrease came because for the first time in our marriage she began to sexually deny me.
 At first it was only a decrease in our relations and then eventually she started to flat out deny me.

 What I eventually came to learn is that she had been having an affair with another man for the past year (which completely explained the change in our sex life).
 She cited my working too much and my history of viewing porn as her primary reasons for the affair.
 She felt that she should have been the only woman that I desired to see naked and she should have been the center of all my sexual focus and really my life’s focus.
 She wanted to be number one in all areas of my life and she felt she did not occupy that position based on me putting so much into my job and my viewing porn.